microsoft/TypeScript/doc/spec.md

 The type of a variable or parameter is narrowed in the following situations:

-* In the true branch statement of an ‘if’ statement, the type of a variable or parameter is *narrowed* by any type guard in the ‘if’ condition *when true*, provided the true branch statement contains no assignments to the variable or parameter.
+* In the true branch statement of an 'if' statement, the type of a variable or parameter is *narrowed* by any type guard in the 'if' condition *when true*, provided the true branch statement contains no assignments to the variable or parameter.
-* In the false branch statement of an ‘if’ statement, the type of a variable or parameter is *narrowed* by any type guard in the ‘if’ condition *when false*, provided the false branch statement contains no assignments to the variable or parameter.
+* In the false branch statement of an 'if' statement, the type of a variable or parameter is *narrowed* by any type guard in the 'if' condition *when false*, provided the false branch statement contains no assignments to the variable or parameter.
 * In the true expression of a conditional expression, the type of a variable or parameter is *narrowed* by any type guard in the condition *when true*, provided the true expression contains no assignments to the variable or parameter.
 * In the false expression of a conditional expression, the type of a variable or parameter is *narrowed* by any type guard in the condition *when false*, provided the false expression contains no assignments to the variable or parameter.
 * In the right operand of a && operation, the type of a variable or parameter is *narrowed* by any type guard in the left operand *when true*, provided the right operand contains no assignments to the variable or parameter.